Anacortes has plenty of places to get your daily dose of caffeine.

 Captain’s Quarters Coffee & Tea Bar

 One of the perks of stopping in Anacortes’s newest clothing store Gypsy’s is ordering a beverage at the Captain’s Quarters Coffee & Tea Bar.
 The bar, which was made in India, is unique as it looks like a ship’s hull ‒ very fitting for this historic fishing town.
-Coffee drinks are made with Fidalgo Coffee Roasters beans or order my favorite an ice cold coffee cremosa made with a vanilla dark roast nitro coffee, milk, and salted caramel.
+Drinks are made with Fidalgo Coffee Roasters beans or order my favorite an ice cold coffee cremosa made with a vanilla dark roast nitro coffee, milk, and salted caramel.
 Or, if you’d need to chill, opt for the decaf made with the Swiss Water Process.

 The Store Grocery